 Scholars Day/Dean's Award maintenance

-- Honors freshmen are expected to complete University Honors (36 Honors credits; 28 credits for students entering Fall of 2019, including HON 1000 and PS 1010 Honors freshman year).
+- Honors freshmen are expected to complete University Honors (28 credits for students entering Fall of 2019, including the Honors foundational sequence HON 1000 and the HON 2000 Foundational seminar).

 - Honors good standing requires annual progress toward completing University Honors, which is an average of 7 Honors credits a year.

 - Honors good standing also requires a minimum 3.3 cumulative GPA.

 - Please also refer to your Scholars Day/Dean's Award agreement for additional specific requirements.